Snakes In Bali: 6 Deadly & Venomous Bali Snakes

 - Carry a bright light so you can see where you’re walking at night.
 You don’t want to step on a snake in the dark.

 - When hiking or walking through foliage, go slowly and make yourself heard.
-Most snakes will run away when they hear a person coming.
+Most of the snakes of Bali will run away when they hear a person coming.

 - For identification, take photos of the snake from a distance of at least 2 meters (7 feet).

-- Closed bathrooms are safer than open style bathrooms if you really want to avoid snakes and other intruders.
+- Closed bathrooms in Bali are safer than open style bathrooms if you really want to avoid snakes and other intruders.

 6 Dangerous / Venomous Snakes Of Bali